ivolo/disposable-email-domains/Readme.md

 # disposable-email-domains

+### This repo is no longer maintained.
+For an up-to-date list of disposable domains, use [tompec/disposable-email-domains](https://github.com/tompec/disposable-email-domains/)

+---

 A list of [disposable email domains](http://en.wikipedia.org/wiki/Disposable_email_address) like `mailinator.com`.
 You can use it to detect or block disposable accounts in your signup process.
 Exact domain matches are found in [index.json](https://github.com/ivolo/disposable-email-domains/blob/master/index.json) and wildcard domains (ex: `*.33mail.com`) are in [wildcard.json](https://github.com/ivolo/disposable-email-domains/blob/master/wildcard.json).

 # Examples